postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_and_verifying_custom_domains.md

 ### Get verification tokens

-Adding a custom domain opens a modal displaying DNS records required to verify domain ownership.
+Adding a custom domain opens a modal that displays the DNS records required to verify domain ownership.
 The most important pieces of information in the modal below are the TXT and CNAME records.
-To verify that you control the domain you are attempting to add, Postman requires you to add these provided tokens as DNS records to your domain.
+To verify you control the domain you're attempting to add, you must add these provided tokens as DNS records to your domain.

 [![see TXT and CNAME](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-verification-tokens.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-verification-tokens.png)